MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 For more information, see:

 - [Unit testing fundamentals - Visual Studio (Windows)](/visualstudio/test/unit-test-basics) - an introduction and overview
-- [Run unit tests with Test Explorer - Visual Studio (Windows)](/visualstudio/test/run-unit-tests-with-test-explorer) - a deeper look at what's available to help manage the potentially large set of unit tests with the Test Explorer
+- [Run unit tests with Test Explorer - Visual Studio (Windows)](/visualstudio/test/run-unit-tests-with-test-explorer#group-and-filter-the-test-list) - a deeper look at what's available to help manage the potentially large set of unit tests with the Test Explorer

 Visual Studio also comes with tools for tracking the code coverage that allow developers to ensure that code changes they make are covered by existing tests, or adding new tests to cover new and untested code paths.
-It also shows the code coverage percentage to ensure it is maintained above a target level for confidence in overall code quality.
+It also shows the code coverage percentage to ensure it's maintained above a target level for confidence in overall code quality.

 For information about these tools, see [Code coverage testing - Visual Studio (Windows)](/visualstudio/test/using-code-coverage-to-determine-how-much-code-is-being-tested)